Chili Con Carne

 1 tablespoon cumin, ground

-24 oz chicken broth (we boil down bones of a whole roasted chicken)
+16 to 24 ounces chicken bone broth, depending on how thick you like your chili (we boil down bones of a whole roasted chicken for our broth)

 Cooking

-Add the bell peppers, Serrano peppers, celery, Chipotle in Adobo sauce, and fry until they soften.
+Add the bell peppers, Jalapeño or Serrano peppers, celery and Chipotle in Adobo sauce, and saute until they soften.
+Add remaining salt and pepper.

-Place everything into a large stock pot and add the broth, tomatoes, coriander, lime juice, paprika, vinegar, beans, chili powder, ground peppers, and marinara sauce.
+Place everything into a large stock pot and add the chicken bone broth, plum tomatoes, tomato paste, cumin, coriander, lime juice, paprika, vinegar, all beans, chili powder and ground dried peppers.

-Add salt and pepper.
-Once it bubbles, simmer until it all marries, about 20 minutes.
+Once it bubbles, simmer until married, about 20 minutes.

 Add the corn and cilantro last.
-Turn off the heat and serve in big colorful Mexican hand painted bowls with sour cream to cool off the mouth.
+Turn off the heat and serve in big colorful Mexican hand painted bowls with sour cream or cheese to cool off the mouth.

 Enjoy a chili fiesta for 8 to 10 eager fans of real Aztec gold!